-APPENDIX Confirm that Appendix is attached Appendix A: Locality map $\checkmark$ Site development plan(s) $\checkmark$ Appendix B: A map of appropriate scale, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffer areas; N/A Appendix C: Photographs $\checkmark$ Appendix D: Biodiversity overlay map $\checkmark$ Appendix E: Permit(s) / license(s) from any other Organ of State, including service letters from the municipality.
-Appendix E1: Copy of comment from HWC. $\checkmark$ Appendix F: Public participation information: including a copy of the register of I&APs, the comments and responses report, proof of notices, advertisements and any other public participation information as is required in Section C above. $\checkmark$ Appendix G: Specialist Report(s) Appendix H : EMPr Appendix I: Additional information related to listed waste management activities (if applicable) Appendix J: If applicable, description of the impact assessment process followed to reach the proposed preferred alternative within the site. $\checkmark$ Appendix K: Any Other (if applicable). $\checkmark$
+APPENDIX Confirm that Appendix is attached Appendix A: Locality map $\checkmark$ Site development plan(s) Appendix B: A map of appropriate scale, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffer areas; Included in Appendix A - Locality Maps V Appendix C: Photographs $\checkmark$ Appendix D: Biodiversity overlay map $\checkmark$ Appendix E: Permit(s) / license(s) from any other Organ of State, including service letters from the municipality.
+Appendix E1: Copy of comment from HWC. $\checkmark$ Appendix F: Public participation information: including a copy of the register of I&APs, the comments and responses report, proof of notices, advertisements and any other public participation information as is required in Section C above.
+V Appendix G: Specialist Report(s) $\checkmark$ Appendix H : EMPr Appendix I: Additional information related to listed waste management activities (if applicable) Appendix J: If applicable, description of the impact assessment process followed to reach the proposed preferred alternative within the site.
+N Appendix K: Any Other (if applicable). $\checkmark$